Wizcorp/javascript-styleguide/Unity-C#/README.md

 ##### Property names
-In Unity properties are not supported in the editor, and their use is generally discouraged.
+In Unity properties are not supported in the editor, and their use is discouraged.
+If you want to have a member in the Unity Editor you need to use a public member (which is against MSDN coding guidelines).
 ```csharp
 public int Name { get; set; }
 ```